Solaris (1972 film): Plot

 That evening, Hari reappears in Kelvin's quarters.
 This time, he calmly accepts her and they fall asleep together in an embrace.
-Hari panics when Kelvin briefly leaves her alone in the room, and injures herself attempting to escape.
+Hari panics when Kelvin briefly leaves her alone in the room, and injures herself attempting to break through the door.
 But before Kelvin can give first aid, her injuries spontaneously heal before his eyes.
 Sartorius and Snaut explain to Kelvin that Solaris created Hari from his memories of her.
 The Hari present among them, though not human, thinks and feels as though she were.
-Sartorius theorizes that the visitors, also called "guests", are not composed of atoms like regular humans, but that it might still be possible to destroy them through use of a device known as "the annihilator".
+Sartorius theorizes that the visitors, also called "guests", are not composed of atoms like regular humans, but are made of neutrinos, and that it might still be possible to destroy them through use of a device known as "the annihilator".
 Later, Snaut proposes beaming Kelvin's brainwave patterns at Solaris in hopes that it will understand them and stop the disturbing apparitions.

 In time, Hari becomes more human and independent and is able to exist away from Kelvin's presence without panicking.
 She learns from Sartorius that the original Hari had taken her own life ten years earlier.
 Sartorius, Snaut, Kelvin and Hari gather together for a birthday party, which evolves into a philosophical argument, during which Sartorius reminds Hari that she is not real.
 Distressed, Hari kills herself again by drinking liquid oxygen, only to painfully resurrect after a few minutes.
 On the surface of Solaris, the ocean begins to swirl faster into a funnel.

 Kelvin falls ill and goes to sleep.
 He dreams of his mother as a young woman, washing away dirt or scabs from his arm.
-When he awakens, Hari is gone; Snaut reads her farewell note, in which she explains how she petitioned the two scientists to destroy her.
-Snaut then tells Kelvin that since they have broadcast Kelvin's brainwaves into Solaris, the visitors have stopped appearing and islands have started forming on the planet's surface.
+When he awakens, Hari is gone; Snaut reads her farewell note, in which she explains how she petitioned the two scientists to destroy her with the "annihilator" device.
+Snaut then tells Kelvin that since broadcasting Kelvin's brainwaves into Solaris, the visitors have stopped appearing and islands have started forming on the planet's surface.
 Kelvin debates whether to return to Earth or remain on the station.

 Kelvin appears to be at the family home seen at the beginning of the film.
 He sinks to his knees and embraces his father.
 The camera slowly cranes away to reveal that they are on a Solaris island.